Niki-Mozzon/java-refresh/README.md

 # java-refresh
-A quick and pactical refresh on Java
+A quick and practical refresh on Java